songxunzhao/epis-service/README.md

 3. run RabbitMQ (`docker-compose up` in the epis-service project)
 4. `./gradlew bootRun` in the epis-service project

+> Warning!
+You __must__ have Java __assertions disabled__, otherwise the IBM MQ Factory fails (due to a buggy assertion in their code).
+Make sure you're not enabling assertions by using the `-ea` command-line switch (which IntelliJ enables by default in Test run configurations).

 ## Tech stack

 **Database:**